7 Online Threats and How to Protect Yourself Against Them

-Whether because of a phishing attack or otherwise, ransomware has become both a business and a national security threat.
-The potential for damage with ransomware attacks should be enough to give anyone pause and, unfortunately, there is not much that can be done about them other than preemptive planning.
+Whether because of a phishing attack or otherwise, ransomware has become a business and a national security threat.
+The potential for damage with ransomware attacks should be enough to give anyone pause, and, unfortunately, there is not much that can be done about them other than preemptive planning.

-There are different types of DDoS attacks, including volumetric attacks, application-layer attacks and protocol attacks.
-In order to deal with DDoS attacks, you should first establish a denial of a service response plan that lays out in detail the steps you will take to mitigate the damage.
-The second should be to secure your network infrastructure beforehand to make sure you are fortified against these attacks.
-Most standard network equipment does not come with robust DDoS mitigation options so, depending on your risks and potential downsides, you might want to consider hiring out more advanced protection on a pay-per-use basis.
+There are different types of DDoS attacks, including volumetric attacks, application-layer attacks, and protocol attacks.
+To deal with DDoS attacks, you should first establish a denial of a service response plan that describes the steps you will take to mitigate the damage.
+The second should be to secure your network infrastructure beforehand to ensure you are fortified against these attacks.
+Most standard network equipment does not come with robust DDoS mitigation options, so depending on your risks and potential downsides, you might consider hiring more advanced protection on a pay-per-use basis.

 Popular Online Threats – Worms

-A worm is a type of standalone malware that propagates in order to spread itself and infect other devices on a network.
-It takes advantage of security failures on the target computer and from there scans and infects other devices on the network.
+A worm is a type of standalone malware that propagates to spread itself and infect other devices on a network.
+It takes advantage of security failures on the target computer and, from there, scans and infects other devices on the web.
 Worms may act as vehicles for other malicious software, including malware, and defending against them should be part of any business’ disaster response planning.
 Worms are even more of a concern in our current era of remote work and increased network access from outside the office.

-Because worms operate by exploiting deficiencies in coding, one of the most important best practices for securing yourself against them is to perform regular manual or automatic updates of your operating system.
-This makes sure any security patches are installed and your system is up-to-date with respect to the latest cybersecurity threats.
+Because worms exploit deficiencies in coding, one of the most essential best practices for securing yourself against them is to perform regular manual or automatic updates of your operating system.
+This makes sure any security patches are installed and your plan is up-to-date concerning the latest cybersecurity threats.
 Additionally, always be careful when opening links and attachments, especially from unknown senders.
 Never click or open anything you do not trust.

-Man-in-the-middle attacks are essentially eavesdropping attempts whereby an attacker will disrupt a conversation or data transfer in the process, putting themselves in the “middle”.
+Man-in-the-middle attacks are essentially eavesdropping attempts whereby an attacker will disrupt a conversation or data transfer in the process, putting themselves in the “middle.”
 Then they proceed to act as though they are both participants, fooling each side of the transfer.
-These attacks are often used for espionage purposes or to steal financial information or reroute financial transactions.
-Depending on the intentions of the hacker, damage can range from minor to catastrophic.
-Common attacks include email hijacking, IP spoofing, HTTPS spoofing and Wi-Fi eavesdropping.
+These attacks are often used for espionage purposes to steal financial information or reroute financial transactions.
+Depending on the hacker’s intentions, damage can range from minor to catastrophic.
+Common attacks include email hijacking, IP spoofing, HTTPS spoofing, and Wi-Fi eavesdropping.

-You can help prevent man-in-the-middle attacks by using a VPN to encrypt all of your online communication, only visiting HTTPS secured websites, and staying up-to-date on current phishing scams.
-Combined, all of these will help mitigate your risks of falling victim to MitM attacks.
+You can help prevent man-in-the-middle attacks by using a VPN to encrypt all your online communication, only visiting HTTPS-secured websites and staying up-to-date on current phishing scams.
+Combined, these will help mitigate your risk of falling victim to MitM attacks.

-Structured language query attacks, are those which attempt to insert code into data-driven applications (i.e., web and other applications you use in your daily life) in order to command the application to do something.
-SQL is used by applications to communicate with databases and while they are an essential part of app functioning.
-They are also used to send unauthorized commands to databases (to retrieve information etc.) that allow intruders to request information and data they do not have access to.
+Structured language query attacks are those which attempt to insert code into data-driven applications (i.e., web and other applications you use in your daily life) to command the application to do something.
+SQL is used by applications to communicate with databases, and while they are an essential part of app functioning.
+They are also used to send unauthorized commands to databases (to retrieve information etc.) that allow intruders to request information and data they do not have access.

-You can protect yourself against SQL attacks by making sure your plugins, applications and any other software you use for personal or business reasons are constantly updated.
+You can protect yourself against SQL attacks by ensuring your plugins, applications, and any other software you use for personal or business reasons are constantly updated.
 Postponing and ignoring updates, especially anything explicitly advertised as a security update, is the fastest way to expose yourself to SQL attacks.

 Possible Online Threats – Conclusion

 Life online is fraught with pitfalls and threats.
-That is not fear-mongering, that’s just the way it is.
+That is not fear-mongering.
+That’s just the way it is.
 The more we make our lives and commerce digital, the more opportunities there will be for cybercriminals to exploit vulnerabilities.
-The constant updating, downloading and vigilance may seem onerous, but the alternative can be a personal or commercial catastrophe.
-Keep the above common cybersecurity threats in mind and, more importantly, how to fortify yourself against them and make it difficult for those looking to extort, exploit and steal online.
+The constant updating, downloading, and vigilance may seem onerous, but the alternative can be a personal or commercial catastrophe.
+Keep the above common cybersecurity threats in mind and, more importantly, how to fortify yourself against them, making it difficult for those looking to extort, exploit and steal online.